Ireland: Where Every Road Tells a Story

 Best for scenic routes and greenways.
 The Great Western Greenway and the Waterford Greenway are standouts.

-✅ Bike-share schemes in Dublin and Belfast from €1–2
+- Bike-share schemes from €1-2

-✅ Greenways are traffic-free and flat
+- Greenways are traffic-free and flat

-❌ Weather can make long rides miserable
+- Weather can make long rides miserable

 Car Rental

 Best for road trips, rural areas, and the Wild Atlantic Way.
-Total freedom — just remember you’re driving on the left.
+Total freedom, just remember you're driving on the left.

-✅ Complete flexibility to explore at your pace
+- Complete flexibility to explore at your pace

-✅ Only real option for remote coasts and countryside
+- Only real option for remote coasts and countryside

-❌ Narrow rural roads take getting used to
+- Narrow rural roads take getting used to

 Ferries

-Best for island hopping — Aran Islands, Rathlin Island, Skellig Michael.
+Best for island hopping: Aran Islands, Rathlin Island, Skellig Michael.
 Also connects Ireland to the UK.

-✅ Only way to reach offshore islands
+- Only way to reach offshore islands

-✅ Dublin–Holyhead and Belfast–Cairnryan for UK connections
+- Dublin-Holyhead and Belfast-Cairnryan for UK links

-❌ Weather-dependent, especially on western routes
+- Weather-dependent, especially western routes

 Intercity Train